stolostron/submariner-addon/README.md

     - Create a Kubernetes Service on managed cluster `cluster3` and export it.
 Submariner will import this service to the managed clusters.
     - Access the exported Service from managed cluster `cluster2`.

+To delete the kind environment, use `make clean`.

 ## Test with OCP
 The steps below can be used to test with OpenShift Container Platform (OCP) clusters on AWS: